xdudaj02/Bioinformatics/proj_1/README.md

 # Bioinformatics - Group Assignment 1
 Python script for the first group assignment for the Bioinformatics cours at FCUP 23/24.
-Solves all the tasks listed in the assignment [a relative link](group_assignment_1.pdf).
+Solves all the tasks listed in the [assignment](group_assignment_1.pdf).

 ## Authors
 - Jakub Duda (202311235)